teaminkling/now-playing/README.md

 - macOS 10.15 (Catalina) or higher.

-Older versions of macOS may work but are not supported.
+Older versions of macOS most likely will work but are not supported.

 ## Installing

-> This application is not yet available in Homebrew Cask because it does not have the required popularity: 75 stars.
+> This application is not yet available in Homebrew Cask.
+Help us get to 75 stars!

-Download the `.dmg` file from the [latest release][latest-release], run it, and move the app to your system's `Application` folder!
+Download the `.dmg` file from the [latest release][latest-release], run it, and move the app to your system's `Application` folder.

 ## Local Development